deanwampler/ai-toolkits-experiments/llama-stack/README.md

 It appears that the shield in question is registered, yet not found.

-Here is the current listing for `register-safety-shield`:
+Here is part of the listing for `register-safety-shield.py`:

 ```python
 # Register and use a safety shield